Why is Sales Motivation Important to Your Business

 What’s the average length of your sales cycle?

 If closing a deal takes a long time, you will be hard-pressed to find commission-only sales reps who will be happy to stay with you.

 Short sales cycles are great for commission-based pay.

-Most salespeople are looking for a position that will not only challenge them, but will also have payoffs that offset the cost of their training and provides them with a solid living.
+Most salespeople are looking for a position that will challenge them and have payoffs that offset the cost of their training and provide them with a solid living.

 Companies that try to save a dollar here and there by skimping on compensation are likely to notice not only lower morale across the board but also less desire to sell.